Vulcan (Marvel Comics): Powers and abilities

-All three Summers brothers have similar powers, as they are each able to absorb certain kinds of celestial energies and re-channel that energy from their bodies.
-While his brothers Alex and Scott are known to be immune to each other's powers, they are apparently not immune to Vulcan's; nor is Vulcan immune to Alex's.
+All three Summers brothers have similar energy-manipulating powers.
+While Alex and Scott are known to be immune to each other's powers, they are apparently not immune to Vulcan's; nor is Vulcan immune to Alex's.

 Vulcan is capable of absorbing vast amounts of energy in any form.
 In an engagement, Vulcan forced Adam Warlock to flee after robbing him of most of his power within seconds.
 Vulcan's absorption abilities, though vast, have limits.
 He was unable to absorb or deflect a powerful blast from his brother Havok (although at the time Havok was powered beyond his normal levels), leaving Vulcan wounded and at the mercy of his brother.
 Though high-order energy projection rapidly depletes his reserves, as demonstrated in his fight against Shi'ar warships and later the Imperial Guard, Vulcan's energy manipulation abilities are not based on said energy reserves.
 He can continue to manipulate external sources of energy even when they are depleted, though he is noticeably weaker when this occurs.
 Nevertheless, he has been shown to be easily capable of defeating multiple advanced Shi'ar starships when in such a state.

 After being swallowed by the soil of Krakoa, he absorbed the powers of his teammates Sway, Darwin, and Petra, giving him their powers of time manipulation, physical adaptation, and earth manipulation respectively.
-These powers were lost when Rachel Summers was able to give Darwin's psyche the necessary boost to separate himself from Vulcan.
+These powers were lost when Rachel Summers separates him from Darwin.

 When not in possession of Darwin's powers, Vulcan's body is as vulnerable as any normal human as far as durability is concerned.
 Blows from Black Bolt were shown to be capable of drawing blood and chipping teeth.
 When battling the X-Men, Vulcan has been susceptible to physical blows.
 However, Vulcan can use his energy abilities to create force fields or to rebuild damaged/destroyed portions of his body, the total extent of which is unknown, as Vulcan still required a prosthetic eye after a strike from Gladiator.

-According to information from his creator, Ed Brubaker, Vulcan has a "hidden potential" which allows him to fully generate and have control over seven elements (fire, earth, electricity, wind, water, darkness, and light).
+According to his creator, Ed Brubaker, Vulcan has a "hidden potential" which allows him to fully generate and have control over seven elements (fire, earth, electricity, wind, water, darkness, and light).